BruceBinBoxing/Deep_Learning_Weather_Forecasting/README.md

   6. *make evaluate_1028_demo*

     - You will get the resulted score.
+BTW, to reproduce our online scores, you can evaluate all submitted files in  'src/weather_forecasting2018_eval/pred_result_csv/submit_csv' by changing evaluated file name.

-Since ensemble can boost the prediction accuracy, I have pre-trained many models for you to try ensemble!
+    - Since ensemble can boost the prediction accuracy, I have pre-trained many models for you to try ensemble!
 Go back to the the project root directory and run:

   7. *make load_multi_models_pred*